 In the middle of September, 2014, I left the monastery to take the next step forward in my life and practice.
 It had become clear over time that I needed new challenges and new opportunities in order to continue to grow as a human being.
 I did not know what would become of me in the world beyond the monastery gates, but I hoped I might be useful.
 I expected to live a quiet and humble life, as I still do, and I longed to do a bit of good.

 I offer this website in the hopes that the information and experience I have will reach some of those who need it.
 It contains several things that may be helpful.
 One of these is a blog, in which I report on the things I am seeing and learning as I apply spiritual practice to life in the world.
 Another is a book that tells the story of my life at the monastery, including many of the teachings I received and the ways in which I received them.
-This book is entitled The One Open Door.
-You will also find a page that lists the supports I am offering to others who, like me, are practicing in the world.
-These include workshops, one on one counselling or coaching sessions, a Tuesday evening meditation and discussion, and a way to meditate remotely with me on a daily basis.
+This book is entitled The One Open Door: Adventures of a Zen Buddhist Monk.
+You will also find information on the supports I am offering to others who, like me, are practicing in the world.
+These include workshops and retreats, one on one counseling or coaching sessions, virtual meditation and discussion groups, and online classes.

 Blessings to you, whoever you may be.
 May you have good fortune on your journey.